-“Documentation” means documentation made available by Edgio that describes the features, functionality, performance and implementation requirements or recommendations, if any, for the Services or Project.
+“Documentation” means the documentation made available by Edgio that describes the features, functionality, performance and implementation requirements or recommendations, if any, for the Services or Project.

-“Order Form” means an order form, fully executed by the parties, evidencing the Services ordered by Customer.
+“Order Form” means an order form fully executed by the parties, evidencing the Services ordered by Customer.

-“Operative Documents”means the Order Form(s), the Service Level Agreement(s), the Invoicing Methodologies Summary, the Data Protection Addendum, and the Acceptable Use Policy.
+“Operative Documents” means the Order Form(s), the Service Level Agreement(s), the Invoicing Methodologies Summary, the Data Protection Addendum, and the Acceptable Use Policy.